 Baum Hedlund has been involved in multiple bridges and other structural collapse cases throughout the US, including the Saraland railroad bridge collapse in Alabama and the two Tennessee bridge collapses.

-Senior partner Paul Hedlund, who also holds a degree in mechanical engineering, has overseen all of Baum Hedlund’s bridge and other structural collapse cases.
+Senior shareholder Paul Hedlund, who also holds a degree in mechanical engineering, has overseen all of Baum Hedlund’s bridge and other structural collapse cases.
 He also testified before a state legislature concerning a building collapse case he handled for the firm.